-Dr. Reynolds graduated from Harvard College magna cum laude in History and Science, and went on to receive her medical degree from Harvard Medical School.
-She served as an intern and resident in primary care internal medicine at the University of California, San Francisco, and then stayed on as a faculty member.
-After a fellowship in General Internal Medicine at the Hospital of the University of Pennsylvania, she joined the faculty at Penn, where she created and served as the initial Program Director for their Primary Care Internal Medicine Residency Program.
-An accomplished teacher, she has won teaching awards as a faculty member at UCSF, Penn, and Harvard Medical School.
-In 2010, she won the ACGME's highest teaching award, the Parker Palmer Courage to Teach Award.
+Dr. Reynolds graduated from Harvard College magna cum laude in history and science and received her medical degree from Harvard Medical School.
+She served as a house officer in primary care internal medicine at the University of California, San Francisco and then stayed on as a faculty member.
+After a fellowship in General Internal Medicine at the Hospital of the University of Pennsylvania, she joined the faculty at Penn, where she served as the initial Program Director for their Primary Care Internal Medicine Residency Program.
+She returned to Boston and BIDMC in 2000.
+She has won teaching awards as a faculty member at UCSF, the Hospital of the University of Pennsylvania and Harvard Medical School.
+In 2010, she won the ACGME's highest teaching honor, the Parker Palmer Courage to Teach Award.

 Joanne T. Ayoub

 Jo Ayoub is the Senior Director of Organizational Effectiveness for Beth Israel Deaconess Medical Center.
 Working closely with the executive team, physician leaders and staff alike, she is responsible for building leadership capacity across the Medical Center and for designing and implementing learning interventions to increase overall organization-wide performance — improving the delivery of care to patients and quality of work life for employees.